 Why is Champagne Associated with Celebration?

-In the mid-1800s, Champagne became popular among French royals.
-And those that survived the French Revolution celebrated their victory with Champagne, too.
+Subsequently, Champagne became popular among French royals.
+Those that survived the French Revolution celebrated their victory with Champagne, too.
 As the cost of Champagne decreased, more average members of society could afford it, but it still wasn't affordable enough to enjoy every day.
 Instead, people would purchase a bottle of bubbly to celebrate a special occasion.

-Over time, the bubbly beverage became more and more affordable, but it's still widely used to celebrate.
+Over time, the bubbly beverage became more and more affordable, but the sentiment remained and is still used for celebrations today.

 What’s the Difference Between Champagne and Sparkling Wine?